landicefu/divide-and-conquer-mcp-server/implementation_plan.md

 ### `get_checklist_summary`

 Returns a summary of the checklist with completion status.
+Context information is intentionally excluded from the summary to save context window space.

 ```json
 {